911 calls reveal frantic moments after Utah malls shooting

 SALT LAKE CITY (AP) — Dozens of people made frantic calls to 911 to report a shooting over the weekend at a suburban Salt Lake City mall that caused hundreds of panicked shoppers to flee the building or take shelter in closets, bathrooms and back rooms.

+"Everyone is running out of the mall," said one caller.
+"Oh my God, oh my God."

-A man who said he was calling using the phone of a woman who was shot in the leg exclaimed amid heavy breathing: "There's been a shooting...
+Another who said he was calling using the phone of a woman who was shot in the leg exclaimed amid heavy breathing: "There's been a shooting...
 Two people got shot."

 He then stayed on the phone for several minutes providing information about the wounds and the condition of the victims while also passing along instructions from the dispatcher to others who were helping the victims to try to stop the bleeding, according to audio recordings provided to The Associated Press on Tuesday by authorities.